samplchallenges/SAMPL7/README.md

 ## Challenge overview

-The SAMPL7 phase of challenges currently includes host-guest binding on three systems: A pair of Gibb Deeep Cavity Cavitands (GDCCs), a new "TrimerTrip" molecule from Lyle Isaacs and his group, and a series of cyclodextrin derivatives from Mike Gilson's group.
+The SAMPL7 phase of challenges currently includes host-guest binding on three systems: A pair of Gibb Deep Cavity Cavitands (GDCCs), a new "TrimerTrip" molecule from Lyle Isaacs and his group, and a series of cyclodextrin derivatives from Mike Gilson's group.
 Each host binds one or more guests, and each system involves a total of 9-20 binding free energy calculations.
 Additional details are provided below.

 A later phase of SAMPL7 is expected to include logD prediction (hopefully with pKa values provided) for a series of small moleculs in several solvents; data is currently being collected in partnership with GSK.